 - Pet passports for any pets.

 - Other personal documents (such as birth and marriage certificates).

-- If you use a mobile phone, make sure you have arranged the international calls (roaming) service.
+- Make sure you have ordered the international calls (roaming) service.

 After your arrival (Once you have found a job)

-- Register for a Social Security Number once you have found a job (www.socialsecurity.gov.mt)
+- Register for a social security number once you are in possession of a contract (www.socialsecurity.gov.mt)

 - Make sure that your employer fills in and sends the job starting form to Jobsplus to register your employment legally as required by law.
-You should receive a confirmation letter once the form has been processed (www.jobsplus.gov.mt).
+You should receive a confirmation letter when the form is processed (www.jobsplus.gov.mt).

-- Register with the Expatriates Unit within Identity Malta (www.identitymalta.com)
+- Register with the Expatriates Unit at Identity Malta (www.identitymalta.com) for the Residence Card.

 - Open a bank account.